MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

 However, you then selected **Confirm and Send**, which is reflected in the next Event 301, where the **User Response** displays **Confirmed**:

 ```
-Client Version: 2.8.85
+Client Version: 2.8.85.0
 Client Policy ID: e5287fe6-f82c-447e-bf44-6fa8ff146ef4
-Item Full Path: Testing the General label for the Warn message.msg
+Item Full Path: Testing a warning message for the General label.msg
-Item Name: Testing the General label for the Warn message
+Item Name: Testing a warning message for the General label
 Process Name: OUTLOOK
 Action: Warn
 Label After Action: General